-This year, we commemorate the 20th anniversary of the September 11, 2001, attacks on the United States.
-The National Archives safeguards many records related to 9/11, including those of the 9/11 Commission, the 9/11 Federal Aviation Administration records, and the records of the George W. Bush Presidential Library.
+The National Archives safeguards many records related to the September 11, 2001, attacks on the United States, including those of the 9/11 Commission, the 9/11 Federal Aviation Administration records, and the records of the George W. Bush Presidential Library.

 Left: Soldiers from the 3rd Infantry render honors as firefighters and rescue workers unfurl an American flag at the Pentagon.
 (Photo by U.S. Navy Petty Officer 1st Class Michael Pendergrass) View in National Archives Catalog